Secrets your financial planner may not be telling you

 Meeting with a financial planner used to mean lugging reams of financial documents into their office for a sit down meeting.
 Today, though, you don’t need to feel limited to the planners within your geographic area.

-Modern video conferencing and other now allow you to work with a financial planner located anywhere in the country — from the comfort and convenience of your home.
+Modern video conferencing and other online options now allow you to work with a financial planner located anywhere in the country — from the comfort and convenience of your home.

 9 of 11